-Today is the opening of filing season when we begin submitting our tax returns to the IRS.
-Truth be told, it’s not a day many of us look forward to.
+With filing season in full swing, many of us have already begun submitting our tax returns to the IRS.
+Truth be told, it’s not a time many of us look forward to.
 Like skipping dessert or going for a checkup, filing taxes is something we do because we have to, not because we want to.
 However, there is more to performing our tax compliance responsibility than that.

 Voluntary Compliance is one of the basic characteristics of participatory citizenship in the United States, just like voting in our elections or volunteering to serve our country.
 These are all part of the fabric of American society and culture.
 So, before we all move on with our busy lives, we want to reflect on the often overlooked but empowering aspects of filing your tax return – what it really means, and why it’s an important event worth valuing and celebrating as Americans.

 Taxes are deeply personal.
 No two tax returns are identical because no two of us are the same.
 After all, the taxpayer — and only the taxpayer — understands the uniqueness of his or her life and individual circumstances.
 Only the taxpayer knows the details of his or her family’s living arrangements, employment and importantly, charitable giving and other deductions and credits that for which that taxpayer qualifies and deserves.
 Family composition alone has dramatically changed in the United States over the last fifty years as has the changing work environment and even the growth of self-employment as a mainstay of household income.

 – Leigh Phillips, President & CEO of EARN.org, discusses how our Voluntary Compliance system presents an opportunity for taxpayers to jumpstart their savings by setting aside part of their refund.